Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights: Supplementary materials for Section

 In Figure~\ref{fig:exp_retrieval_llama_3_8b_vary_n}, we vary the length $n$ of the input text containing one needle in a haystack, and set $m = n$ for the LLM-based algorithm, which becomes equivalent to a single LLM call.
 Notice that the exact-match error, which corresponds to the first failure mode explained earlier, approaches zero as the problem size $n$ decreases.
 In addition, the decoding length is $O(1)$, and the wall-clock latency is $O(\lensys + n)$; one detailed observation is that as $n$ increases, it becomes more likely that the LLM call returns ``I don't know'', which slightly decreases the number of decoding tokens and thus the latency.

 Figure~\ref{fig:exp_retrieval_llama_3_8b_vary_n_no_needle} includes the results for the same experiment setting, except that no needle is inserted into the haystack.
 One crucial observation is that the exact-match error in this case, which corresponds to the second failure mode of retrieval, remains non-zero even for very small values of $n$.
-This suggests that \llamaeight should be regarded as a Type-2 LLM prone to both failure modes.
+This suggests that \llamaeight should be regarded as a Type-B LLM that is prone to both failure modes explained in Section~\ref{subsubsec:retrieval}.

 In Figures~\ref{fig:exp_retrieval_llama_3_8b_vary_m_10000} and~\ref{fig:exp_retrieval_llama_3_8b_vary_m_20000}, we vary the sub-task size $m$ while $n$ is fixed at $10000$ and $20000$ respectively.
 As was predicted by our analysis, the error of the overall algorithm is not monotone in the value of $m$, due to the presence of two failure modes.
 Another difference from the previous counting or sorting task is that the latency with parallelism degree $p=4$ achieves the minimum around $m = 2n / (p+1) = 0.4 n$ rather than $m = n / p = 0.25 n$, which again matches our previous analysis.